Special Considerations for Precision Tube Cutting & High-Pressure Applications

 What to ask when evaluating a tubing material

-When evaluating precision tubing for liquid dispensing systems, ask these questions:
+When cutting metal tube and evaluating precision tubing for liquid dispensing systems, ask these questions:

 - Will the material interact biologically or chemically with the sample?
 With other system parts?